gzardini/course-CRA/modules/localization/docs/02-docs/00_docs.md

 ### Relevant part of the code

-We won't go to much into the details of the code, but the most important bits are here:
+We won't go too much into the details of the code, but the most important bits are here:

 Snippet of the main function: